axibase/atsd-use-cases/chart-of-the-day/life-expectancy/README.md

       value = avg('series', 'time')
 ```

-Where `series` is the `alias` of the series from which the new series will be derived and `time` is the period for which the moving average will be calculated.
+Where `series` is the `alias` of the series from which the new series is derived and `time` is the period for which the moving average is calculated.

 The configuration above may be used a template for additional user-derived series: